Albrenik/recipes-homecooking/README.md

 If needed you could use other colors suitable for the design

 ### Logo
-Logo should contains the simple Cook's hat with the crossed spoon and fork; this image should be displayed in bookmark icon aswell.
+The Logo should contain a simple Cook's hat with a crossed spoon and fork; this image should be displayed in bookmark icon aswell.

 ### Fonts
-Use the simple readable fonts such as Aerial or Times New Roman.
+For our webside we want the Font Georgia.

-### layout
+### Layout
 You can use the reference from the provided sample images.

 ## List of Recipes
-### Title
-List of recipes
 ### Description
 The list of all the recipe webpages with their titles, ingredients, cooking time and links for example videos.
 ### Recipe Websites list